samudurand/article-streamer/README.md

 That project is a **Work In Progress**

+# Current State

+At the moment only Twitter is supported.

+### Score updating

+Every 12 hours the kafka topic used as a sink for the tweets changes to let the ones already retrieved pending until their score is updated.

+The score of each tweet is updated after 11 hours to let the time to people to retweet/favorite it.

 # Article Streamer

 The idea of this project is to provide a tool that will aggregate articles about one or several provided subjects (Scala, Spark...) from various sources (Twitter, Linkedin, Blogs... ).
 For each a score will be calculated.
 That score will represent the potential interest or value based on their popularity and other factors (to be determined).

-Every 12 hours the kafka topic changes so that if you trigger the articles processing only the articles having been recovered some time ago will be processed.
+## Architecture

+Soon coming

 ## Configuration